torproject/sbws/CONTRIBUTING.rst

 #.
 Commit your changes and push them to a branch in your sbws GitHub repo
 #.
 Open a `pull request`_

-We use flake8 to enforce standard python coding style.
-This will be checked with ``tox``.
+We use flake8 to check some PEP8 errors/warnings.
+This will be checked with ``tox`` and Travis.

 **Write good commit messages** that at least follow the spirit of :ref:`this example <commit-msg>`.